Who is Eligible for Overtime Pay in BC?

 Do You Need Help Ironing Out the Legalities Around Overtime Pay in BC?
 The Spraggs Law Team Is Here to Assist You

-Give us a call at 604 359 1627 for a consultation to discuss how we can offer personalized assistance based on your unique needs as a worker in British Columbia.
+Give us a call at 604 359 1627 or contact us online for a consultation to discuss how we can offer personalized assistance based on your unique needs as a worker in British Columbia.